torvalds/linux/Documentation/core-api/workqueue.rst

-  Although CPU intensive work items don't contribute to the concurrency level, start of their executions is still regulated by the concurrency management and runnable non-CPU-intensive work items can delay execution of CPU intensive work items.
+  Although CPU intensive work items don't contribute to the concurrency level, start of their executions is still regulated by the concurrency management and runnable analn-CPU-intensive work items can delay execution of CPU intensive work items.

   This flag is meaningless for unbound wq.